November 2016 — Black Friday

 Constanza groaned.
 “No one respects my name.”

 “You know him?”
-I asked, my voice softer than I meant.
+I asked, my voice softer than I meant it to be.

 “Oh, I’m sorry,” he said, looking at me.
 “That was totally my fault.”